TalaikisInc/actofindependence/README.md

-# Act of Independence of Lithuania
+# Act of Reinstating Independence of Lithuania
 ## on Ethereum Blockchain

 * See it [on our dapp](https://act.powerpiper.com)